 Like anything, co-branding has some risks you should be aware of, including:

-- Negative press for one brand can impact the reputation of the other brands involved.
+• Negative press for one brand can impact the other brands’ reputation.

 Let me give you two negative examples:

-- After the partnership with Microsoft and the introduction of the Windows operating system in their phones, Nokia experienced a drop in demand due to the unpopularity of the system.
+• After the partnership with Microsoft and the introduction of the Windows operating system in their phones, Nokia experienced a drop in demand due to the system’s unpopularity.

 What Makes a Successful Co-branding Partnership?

-A successful co-branding partnership is based on shared values, beliefs and target audiences, as well as similar strategic direction and mutual trust.
+A successful co-branding partnership is based on shared values, beliefs, and target audiences, as well as a similar strategic direction and mutual trust.

-In addition, there should always be a clear legal agreement regarding responsibilities, intellectual property and financial aspects.
+In addition, there should always be an explicit legal agreement regarding responsibilities, intellectual property and financial aspects.

 Key Takeaways

-- Co-branding is a strategic partnership between two or more brands to create shared products, services or experiences.
+• Co-branding is a strategic partnership between two or more brands aiming to create shared products, services, or experiences.

-- But co-branding also poses risks such as the potential weakening of individual brand identities, value conflicts, reputation conflicts, complex legal agreements, and stakeholder engagement challenges.
+• However, co-branding also poses risks, such as the potential weakening of individual brand identities, value conflicts, reputation conflicts, complex legal agreements, and stakeholder engagement challenges.

 If you enjoyed this article, you might like my article on personalisation for small brands, too.